seznam/richtext-processor/README.md

 loading, normalizing and converting the input into multiple output formats, and is extensible.

+**This project is on a hiatus because I'm currently involved in ML & LLM research, which I find more challenging and therefore engaging.**

 ## Differences from the format specification

 This implementation, while compatible with the specification, is slightly more